genepi-freiburg/metaGWASmanager/README.md

 F) ***06_plot_frequencies.sh***

 Running ***06_plot_frequencies.sh*** generates a correlation plot for each phenotype across all the specific studies.
-The objective is to verify the correlation of allele frequencies between the observed data (a phenotype of specific study) with a reference panel.
+The objective is to verify the correlation of allele frequencies between the observed data with a reference panel.

 ```{r, eval=FALSE}